awsdocs/aws-directory-service-admin-guide/doc_source/supportedpolicysettings.md

 # Supported Policy Settings<a name="supportedpolicysettings"></a>

-AWS Microsoft AD includes five fine\-grained policies with a non\-editable precedence value\.
+AWS Managed Microsoft AD includes five fine\-grained policies with a non\-editable precedence value\.
 The policies have a number of properties you can configure to enforce the strength of passwords, and account lock\-out actions in the event of login failures\.
 You can assign the policies to zero or more Active Directory groups\.
 If an end\-user is a member of multiple groups and receives more than one password policy, Active Directory enforces the policy with the lowest precedence value\.

 ## AWS Pre\-Defined Password Policies<a name="supportedpwdpolicies"></a>

-The following table lists the five policies included in your AWS Microsoft AD directory and their assigned precedence value\.
+The following table lists the five policies included in your AWS Managed Microsoft AD directory and their assigned precedence value\.
 For more information, see [Precedence](#precedence)\.

 ****